-Videos can show what pictures can’t, so working with prominent vloggers can help people to have a closer look of your work (maybe even a glimpse of what’s behind the scene) and the amazing results you can deliver.
-Many vloggers have high engagement with their followers and also a big influence, so work with them as a part of your marketing effort.
+Videos can show what pictures can’t, so working with prominent vloggers can help people to have a closer look at your work (maybe even a glimpse of what’s behind the scene) and the amazing results you can deliver.
+Many YouTube influencers have high engagement with their followers and also a big influence, so work with them as a part of your marketing effort.

 16. Use meetup.com to get event photography experience and clients

 If you’re a photographer specializing in event photography, you can reach out to a few local meetups and offer to document the events.
 If you’re a photographer who is just starting out, this is a great chance to build your portfolio and network.

 As you get more experience, you can target sponsored or funded meetups and offer your services at your usual rate.

 Having your writing published on other websites can help in 2 ways: it’s a channel for cross-marketing (especially if you write for other vendors), and more importantly, it’s a way to get backlinks you need to improve your SEO.